Machines & Phases

 We progress from measuring sales conversions to measuring sales margins to finally measuring sales efficiency.

 At the beginning cash is typically the most critical constraint.
-Either we need to ensure that the amount we’re spending is relative to the initial revenue we’re generating, or we need to raise external capital to fund the difference through the early-stages.
+Either we need to ensure that the amount we’re spending is relative to the initial revenue we’re generating, or we need to raise external capital to fund the difference.

-Eventually we also need to consider how those who have invested time and money in creating the business will get a return.
+Eventually we also need to consider how people who have invested time and money to create the business will get a return.

 Walk → Run → Fly